nehasm/scannerwithocr/README.md

 * Image contain the extract text from the watermark image.
 #### `Note:`
 The ocr engine used here in pytesseract,you can use any of the ocr engine.
+### Important:
+To run the repository model file is required which can be downloaded through [here](https://drive.google.com/file/d/1pmWIdYNNszmdG5b9C806vlXvnv6BqJ1z/view?usp=sharing) and placed in the scanner folder
 ### `Usage`
 #### `Scanner`
 ```